Pratikisback/Kafka-poc/README.md

-Make a docker container, or run it on local
+Make a docker container, or run the zoo keeper on local to run the kafka.